PrestaShop/prestashop.github.io/news/_posts/releases/2019-05-13-prestashop-1-7-6-0-beta-release.md

 -   Faceted search: The module has been massively refactored and new features have been added [\#52](https://github.com/PrestaShop/ps_facetedsearch/pull/52)
 -   Customer reviews with rich snippets: new module available for 1.7.6
--   Reassurance module: we made a major update of the module
 -   Image Slider module: fixed [\#10341](https://github.com/PrestaShop/PrestaShop/pull/10341)